rm3l/gh-dev-branch/README.md

 [![CodeQL Analysis](https://github.com/rm3l/gh-dev-branch/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/rm3l/gh-dev-branch/actions/workflows/codeql-analysis.yml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/rm3l/gh-dev-branch)](https://goreportcard.com/report/github.com/rm3l/gh-dev-branch)

-> GitHub CLI extension to generate branch names off of issues.
+> GitHub CLI extension to generate meaningful branch names off of issues.

-This is a simple extension that helps generate names for branches as soon as you want to start working on a given issue.
+This is a simple extension that helps generate meaningful names for branches as soon as you want to start working on a given issue.

 Think of it as the CLI counterpart for the beta feature of development branches that can be created in the GitHub UI, as documented here: https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue